 I first learned about the importance of gratitude lists while leading meth recovery groups at the VA hospital in Reno, Nevada.

 A group member had just lost his job due to relapse and was feeling particularly depressed.
 One of his peers—a former member of a motorcycle gang who had turned his life around was not one to sugar-coat things—“Sounds like it’s time for a gratitude list.”

-His comment landed with a harsh thud, but immediately snapped his peer right out of his self-pity.
+His comment landed with a harsh thud, but immediately snapped his peer right out of self-pity.

 He brought his gratitude list back the following week.
-Listening to him was a powerful reminder to the entire group that we get to choose what we pay attention to every day.
+Listening to him was a powerful reminder to the entire group that we get to choose what we pay attention to.

 In the recovery community, gratitude lists are considered essential for survival, mindset, and shifting perspective.

-In fact, a huge meta-analysis in 2009 summarized 49 studies on the effects of positive psychology interventions and found that gratitude journaling was a powerful factor in overall well-being and a great defense against depression.
+In fact, a huge meta-analysis in 2009 summarized 49 studies on the effects of positive psychology interventions (link at bottom) and found that gratitude journaling was a powerful factor in overall well-being and a great defense against depression.

 The famous psychologist Martin Seligman who largely pioneered the Positive Psychology movement conducted extensive research in the 1990s and found that practicing gratitude was one of the 7 essential habits of happy people.

 Gratitude is also closely linked to optimism, which has been shown to improve immune function, prevent chronic disease, and help you cope with stressful life events.
-Optimism research is even shown to reduce the risk of early death!
-(See link at bottom)
+Optimism research is even shown to reduce the risk of early death! (link at bottom)